Do you have concerns about a disabled adult who is either living in the community or in a licensed facility?

 Protection of the Abused, Neglected or Exploited Disabled Adult Act is located under Statute 108A Article 6.

 This statute was initiated to protect the increasing number of disabled adults in North Carolina who are being abused, neglected or exploited.

-The statute requires that anyone having reason to believe that a disabled person is in need of protective service shall report such information to the director of the department of social services.
+The statute requires that anyone having reason to believe that a disabled person is in need of protective service shall report such information to the director of the Social Work Services.

 In Buncombe County you may call (828) 250-5800 between the hours of 8:00 a.m. and 5:00 p.m.
-Monday through Friday.
-In the event of an emergency after 5:00 weekdays and weekends you may call 211.
+Monday through Friday and in an emergency after 5:00 weekdays and weekends.
 You may also make the report in writing.
 You may remain anonymous, but we encourage you to give us your name in the event additional information is needed.
 We are prohibited by the statute to give the reporter's name.
 A Social Worker is available during the above hours to take the information you provide.

 The Social Worker will ask numerous questions of you such as but not limited to adult's name, address, age/date of birth, Social Security number, family/collateral names, how is the person disabled, what are the allegations of abuse, neglect or exploitation.